jehaneali/events-app/README.md

 NOTE: code in this project adapted from code from photo_blog by Nat Tuck: https://github.com/NatTuck/scratch-2021-01.git

-Also please note that instead of "users" in this app, they are called "usrs".
+Also please note that instead of "users" in this app, they are intentionally called "usrs".

 To start your Phoenix server: